 California Pesticide Use

-California leads the U.S. in pesticide use, with 635 million pounds of pesticide active ingredients sold in 2013.
-Between 2004 and 2014 almost 2 billion pounds of active ingredients were applied in California alone.
+California leads the U.S. in pesticide use.
+Between 2004 and 2015 more than 2 billion pounds of active ingredients were applied in California alone.

 These pesticides are applied in schools, in and around homes, on roadsides and on farmland.
 Picked up by winds and water, these chemicals are distributed to nearly every corner of the state and are commonly found on food, in surface water and groundwater, and in the air.
 Nearly 20% of the total pesticides used in the U.S. are used in California, a startling statistic considering that California cropland represents only 2-3% of the total planted acreage in the U.S. This high use of pesticides is clearly related to California’s production of many high-value fruit, nut and vegetable crops, as well as its large urban populations.